zhangsuya/ZZRouter/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+You can run the project directly,Open the sarfri in the simulator or iphone of the project, enter url:
+1.zzrouter://productdetail
+2.zzrouter://orderlist

 ## Requirements